 Latozinemab is currently being studied in a global pivotal Phase 3 trial, INFRONT-3, for the potential treatment of adults at risk for or with symptomatic FTD-GRN.
+In June 2022, the first participant from the INFRONT-3 study was enrolled in the optional open-label extension (OLE) designed to assess the long-term safety, tolerability, and efficacy of latozinemab in participants who have completed 96 weeks in the INFRONT-3 study, and enrollment in the OLE continues.
 In prior clinical studies, latozinemab successfully demonstrated elevation of progranulin levels back to the normal range and encouraging early signals of biomarker and clinical activity.
 Latozinemab has been well tolerated in healthy volunteers and FTD patients in our Phase 1a, Phase 1b, and Phase 2 clinical trials.

 In 2021, we presented our most comprehensive dataset generated to date for latozinemab from our ongoing open-label Phase 2 clinical trial, INFRONT-2 in patients with FTD-GRN.
-INFRONT-2 was designed to establish the safety and tolerability of chronic administration of latozinemab at therapeutic doses, and also measured biomarkers of disease and clinical outcomes.
-Treatment with latozinemab was well tolerated and suggested a reversal of the progranulin deficiency; progranulin levels were restored to normal ranges in both plasma and cerebrospinal fluid (CSF) for the duration of treatment.
-Multiple disease-relevant biomarkers trended toward normalization or remained stable, including time-dependent and durable normalization of lysosomal, inflammatory, and astrogliosis biomarkers over twelve months of treatment compared to baseline and age-matched controls.
-Additionally, mean levels of plasma and CSF neurofilament light chain (NfL), a marker of axonal damage, remained stable over 12 months.
-A matched historic control cohort of participants from the Genetic FTD Initiative (GENFI2) patient registry was utilized as a comparator for brain atrophy and clinical outcome assessments.
-Volumetric MRI found a greater than 10% reduction in atrophy rates in favor of latozinemab for the whole brain and frontotemporal cortex, and an approximately 50% reduction in the rate of ventricular enlargement, relative to the GENFI2 matched control cohort.
+INFRONT-2 was designed to establish the safety and tolerability of chronic administration of latozinemab at therapeutic doses, and to measure biomarkers of disease and clinical outcomes.
+Treatment with latozinemab was well tolerated and restored progranulin levels to normal ranges in both plasma and cerebrospinal fluid (CSF) for the duration of treatment.
+Disease relevant lysosomal, inflammatory, and astrogliosis biomarkers trended toward normalization over twelve months of treatment compared to baseline and age-matched controls, and mean levels of plasma and CSF neurofilament light chain (NfL), remained stable over twelve months.
+Volumetric MRI suggested slowing of ventricular enlargement and brain atrophy in latozinemab-treated patients compared to a matched historic control cohort of participants from the Genetic FTD Initiative (GENFI2) patient registry.
 Clinical outcome assessments using the CDR® plus NACC FTLD-SB scale found that latozinemab treatment slowed clinical progression by 48% compared to the GENFI2 matched control cohort.

-In March 2022, we presented additional data from the INFRONT-2 trial of latozinemab in FTD patients with a C9orf72 genetic mutation (FTD-C9orf72) building on the results in FTD patients with a GRN mutation.
-Latozinemab was shown to be generally well tolerated when administered monthly for a year or more.
-Latozinemab elevated progranulin in both plasma and cerebrospinal fluid (CSF) in FTD-C9orf72 patients for the duration of treatment.
-Clinical outcome assessments using the CDR® plus NACC FTLD-SB scale found that when compared to a matched control cohort from the ALLFTD consortium, treatment with latozinemab in FTD-C9orf72 patients resulted in a trend toward a delay of approximately 54% in annualized disease progression.
-In addition, mean levels of NfL, a marker of axonal damage, remained stable over the course of treatment in both plasma and CSF in latozinemab-treated FTD-C9orf72 patients and mean levels of glial fibrillary acidic protein (GFAP), a biomarker of astrogliosis that is an indicator of disease and/or injury to the central nervous system, decreased over 12 months in both plasma and CSF in latozinemab-treated FTD-C9orf72 patients.
+In March 2022, we presented additional data from the INFRONT-2 trial of latozinemab in FTD patients with a C9orf72 genetic mutation (FTD-C9orf72), building on the results in patients with FTD-GRN.
+Clinical outcome assessments using the CDR® plus NACC FTLD-SB scale found that treatment of FTD-C9orf72 patients with latozinemab resulted in a trend toward a delay of approximately 54% in annualized disease progression compared to a matched control cohort from the ALLFTD consortium.
+We intend to provide additional data updates on the FTD-C9orf72 cohort in 2023.

-In September 2021, we dosed the first participant in our Phase 2 clinical trial of latozinemab in people with ALS who carry a C9orf72 mutation.
+In September 2021, we dosed the first participant in our Phase 2 clinical trial of latozinemab in participants with ALS who carry a C9orf72 mutation.
 The study was designed to evaluate safety, tolerability, pharmacokinetics, and pharmacodynamics of latozinemab and to gather data on changes to multiple liquid biomarkers.
-Together with GSK, we have made the strategic, non-safety related decision to close enrollment in this study.
-In light of the evolving ALS landscape, we are currently evaluating plans for a potential Phase 2b study for patients with all forms of ALS, including the C9orf72 mutation.
+In light of the evolving ALS landscape, we closed that study for additional enrollment and are currently evaluating plans for a potential Phase 2b study for patients with all forms of ALS, including the C9orf72 mutation.